CorentinJ/Real-Time-Voice-Cloning/README.md

 ### Toolbox
 Here's the great thing about this repo: you're expected to run all python scripts in their alphabetical order.
 Begin with

-`python toolbox.py <datasets_root>`
+`python demo_toolbox.py <datasets_root>`

 to try the toolbox yourself. `datasets_root` is the directory that contains your LibriSpeech, VoxCeleb or other datasets.
+You can also have your own dataset in that directory, see the help message for `demo_toolbox.py`.
 It is not mandatory to have datasets in your `datasets_root`. **If you only want to try the toolbox, I recommend downloading `LibriSpeech/train-clean-100` alone (see above).**

 ### Preprocessing and training
 Pass `-h` to get argument infos for any script.
 If you want to train models yourself, run the remaining scripts: